-Peru is one of the most popular countries to travel around in South America, mostly thanks to its iconic Wonder of the World, Machu Picchu.
+Peru is one of the most popular countries in South America, thanks to its iconic Wonder of the World, Machu Picchu, world-class food scene (the #1 restaurant in the world is there), and incredible hiking.

-But while the Inca Trail and Machu Picchu get the majority of the attention, there is much more to see and do in Peru if you’re willing to get out there and explore.
+And while the Inca Trail and Machu Picchu attract the majority of the attention (2,500 people visit Machu Picchu every day), there is much more to see and do in Peru if you’re willing to get out there and explore.
+I absolutely loved my time there.
+The country lives up to all the hype.
+From the famous Lake Titicaca to the beaches in the north to the vibrant indigenous culture, Peru is bursting with things to see and do, friendly people, and, yes, incredible food.

 Top 5 Things to See and Do in Peru